dbca-wa/mpaviewer/README.md

     addressed, commit changes.
 -   Write descriptive and well-formed commit messages and reference the GH issue.
--   Push and see whether the R CMD Check Gh action passes.
+-   Push and see whether the R CMD Check GH action passes.
 -   Bonus points: Build and run the Docker image locally.
 If that’s not an option, at least make sure that any new package dependencies are added to the Dockerfile.